A fast dynamic smooth adaptive meshing scheme with applications to compressible flow: The MK scheme

 \subsection{Machine comparison}

 To reliably compare the runtimes of our static SAM \Cref{static-alg1} with the MK scheme as listed in \cite{Delzanno2008}, we need to account for the different machines on which these codes were run.
 Therefore, we perform the following machine comparison experiment.
 In \cite{Delzanno2008}, the authors also report the CPU runtimes for a deformation method of \citet{LiaoAnderson1992}, whose description is provided in the Appendix of \cite{Delzanno2008}.
 We coded a numerical implementation of this method, which we refer to as LA, and ran the numerical experiments from \cite{Delzanno2008} on our machine.
 The runtimes for LA on our machine, along with the LA runtimes from Table 3 of \cite{Delzanno2008}, are shown in \Cref{table:machine-comparison}.
-These data show that our machine runs approximately 34\% to 42\% slower than the machine on which the MK simulations in \cite{Delzanno2008} were performed.
-We shall therefore assume, as a conservative estimate, that our machine is approximately 33\% slower than the machine in \cite{Delzanno2008}.
+These data show that our machine runs approximately 2.2 times faster than the machine on which the MK simulations in \cite{Delzanno2008} were performed.

 \end{appendices}